openstax/mathify/README.md

 You can also create `.env` file for bunyan managment.
 Use `LOG_LEVEL=info` for proper errors.

 MathJax will be injected to the input file and after this process content will be serialized.

-//Assumptions//
-We asume that input is xhtml file without &nbsp (non-breaking characters) because if it is not then browser will crash and puppeteer will not be able to see whole content.